-- Oozing and even bleeding.
+- 1. Oozing and even bleeding.
 This is normal.
-When this occurs, you should: Apply pressure with a cool pack - for 15 to 20 minutes each hour and elevate the area (sit up rather than lie down) You should find that the bleeding will settle with 15-20 minutes of continuous pressure. - Some pain and discomfort is expected.
+When this occurs, you should: - 2.
+Apply pressure with a cool pack for 15 to 20 minutes each hour and elevate the area (sit up or lie down with your leg elevated) You should find that the bleeding will settle with 15-20 minutes of continuous pressure. - 3.
+Some pain and discomfort is expected.
 Take Paracetamol as required.
-Applying a COOL PACK and PRESSURE helps treat the discomfort. - 3.
+Applying a COOL PACK and PRESSURE helps treat the discomfort. - 4.
 Bruising is normal.
-This will worsen over the first two days then begin to settle. - 4.
-You should keep your wound dry for the first two days.
-The wound can then be gently washed in the shower and pat dry.
-Apply ointment/paraffin three times per day
+This will worsen over the first two days then begin to settle. - 5.
+You should keep your dressings dry for the first two days.
+You can then gently wet the dressing in the shower and pat dry.
+All dressing should be left intact until reviewed by our nurse.